durgesh-k/stock_market_app/README.md

 ## Initiate the Call:

 1. Bob initiates the call by selecting the audio calling feature and making the payment.
-2. Alice should also make the payment and be on the same screen bob is, i.e audio call screen.
+2. Alice should also make the payment and be on the same screen Bob is i.e. audio call screen.
-3. Please make sure both the users are at the Audio Call Screen, at the samne time to connect to each other.
+3. Please make sure both users are at the Audio Call Screen, at the same time to connect.

 # Payment Testing